qba667/FlySkyI6/README.md

 ![alt text](https://github.com/qba667/FlySkyI6/blob/master/update.png)

 Steps to update:
-1.Download, extract latest revision of the mod
+1. Download, extract latest revision of the mod
-2.Enter firmware update mode - frome menu or by moving 2 trims to center 3.Run Updater - select serial port if nescesary
+2. Enter firmware update mode - frome menu or by moving 2 trims to center
+3. Run Updater - select serial port if nescesary

 As adviced by povlhp in case if you want to support the project and reward me the time I spent on the FW please click this affiliate link when shopping at Banggood - It is free for you, but I will get reward from Banggood: